-This Stormwater Pollution Prevention Plan (SWPPP) has been prepared by TRC for Riverside Solar, LLC in regard to construction activities associated with the Riverside Solar Facility (the Facility).
+TRC has prepared this Stormwater Pollution Prevention Plan (SWPPP) for Brookside Solar, LLC, in regard to construction activities associated with the Brookside Solar Project (the Facility).
 The purpose of this SWPPP is to establish requirements and instructions for the management of construction-related stormwater discharges from the Facility Site.
 Erosion and sediment controls have been designed and shall be installed and maintained to minimize the discharge of pollutants and prevent a violation of the water quality standards.